 This cost analysis is based on data available to the Department as provided by the permittee and data obtained from readily available sources.
 For the most accurate analysis, it is essential that the permittee provides the Department with current information about the City's financial and socioeconomic situation.
 The financial questionnaire available to permittees on the DNR website (http://dnr.mo.gov/forms/780-2511-f.pdf) should have been submitted with the permit renewal application.
 If it was not submitted with the renewal application, the Department sent a request to complete the form with the welcome letter.
 The Department currently estimates the cost for reconstruction of a treatment plant using a software program from Hydromantis1 titled CAPDETWORKS (CapDet).
 CapDet is a preliminary design and costing software program for wastewater treatment plants utilizing national indices, such as the Marshall and Swift Index and Engineering News Records Cost Index to price the development of capital, operating, maintenance, material, and energy costs for each treatment technology.
 The program works from national indices therefore; the estimated costs are expected to be higher than actual costs as each community is unique in its budget commitments and treatment design.
+CapDet is used in the following cost analysis to estimate the cost for a mechanical treatment plant.
 The cost estimates located within this document are for the construction of a brand new treatment facility or system that is the most practical to facilitate compliance with new requirements.